 Overcast lighting is much easier to work with and can produce equally interesting photos.
 For outdoor photography portraits, this is a great tip.

 Take the photo below, for example.
 It evokes feelings such as bleakness and coldness.
 These are feelings that prove a lot harder to evoke in bright sun.
-The similarity between the colour of the sky and sea on an overcast day gives this photo a lot of its strength.
+The similarity between the color of the sky and sea on an overcast day gives this photo a lot of its strength.

 Always check the weather forecast before you go out shooting.
 If there’s going to be rain followed by some bright sunshine, this is a great time to shoot landscapes.
 Here, shadows cast by the clouds can be captured.

-The photo below would have been boring had it not been for the dynamic changes in the green colour.
+The photo below would have been boring had it not been for the dynamic changes in the green color.
 These help to emphasise the bumpy nature of the hills ahead.

 No matter the weather, photos taken under evening light all start to look very similar.
-Not only do the brightness and dynamics change but so does the colour.
+Not only do the brightness and dynamics change but so does the color.

 I shot this on a slightly overcast evening, just before the sun went down.

 1. Diffuse Natural Light

 If you find yourself in unfavourable photography lighting conditions, always try to diffuse the light by whatever means possible.

-There are countless ways of doing this but I thought I’d show you one of my favourite techniques.
-I like to use the woods.
+There are countless ways of doing this but one of my favourites is to photograph in the shade.
 The leaves reduce the amount of light reaching your subject.
 But they still provide gaps for some direct sunlight.